ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 - Good way to organise things
 	- Similar to architecture, Kon mari?
-	- "If you sort by topic, you are faced with the dilemma of either adding more and more notes to one topic, which makes them increasingly hard to find, or adding more and more topics and subtopics to it, which only shifts the mess to another level.
-The first system id designed to find things you deliberately search for, putting all the responsibility on your brain.
-The slip-box is designed to present you with ideas you have already forgotten, allowing your brain o focus on thinking instead of remembering p41.
 	- "Optimise for search and context" p42
 		- It is not surprising that my friend has a book shelf filled with notebooks full of wonderful ideas, but not a single publication to show
 	- "Organise for retrieval, not storage" .. ?